We're "Raving" Over The Always Pan's New Spring Colorway

 Not to be dramatic, but we thought Teslas would fly before we used “acid trip” and “the Always Pan” in the same sentence.
 But if the past two years taught us one lesson it’s that anything can happen.
 And, “happen” it definitely did.
-Just this morning, Our Place — the go-to destination for multi-use, Instagrammable, and sustainable cookware — debuted both the star-studded Always Pan ($145) AND the popular Perfect Pot’s ($165) official spring 2022 colorway: Acid.
+Just this morning, Our Place — the go-to destination for multi-use, Instagrammable, and sustainable cookware — debuted both the star-studded Always Pan (£125) AND the popular Perfect Pot’s (£140) official spring 2022 colourway: Acid.
 (Ready to ship in one week!)

-Whether the name echoes the refreshing sweet & sour tang of citrus on a lovely spring day or highlights the groovy, psychedelic vibes of this show-stopping, electric green is beyond us.
-However, the founder, Shiza Shahid, described the new color in a press release this way: “Think of Acid as your coolest friend who gives the best shopping and design advice, and always knows where the next underground dance party is.”
-So let’s just say that we’re totally raving over this statement hue and suggest that you scoop one up now before the Always Pan comes down from this acid trip (aka, before it sells out for good).
-Scroll on for our short dossier on these internet-famous kitchen essentials and for the quickest clicks to your next worthwhile Our Place purchase.

 Advertisement